 I’ll talk to anyone and everyone, from low to high ability and everything in between!
 I also have experience of talking to parents, teachers and librarians about inspiring and encouraging girls and boys to read for pleasure, and I regularly do events at literary festivals.
 My talks to university students have so far concentrated on the editing process and the professional relationship between author and editor.

 As this is my job, I do charge for visits, so please don’t ask me to work for free.
 Please email me on email@example.com for my rates – they are competitive and I am very happy to discuss options without any pressure to book me!

-As of May 2016, I have published 25 books, with seven more due out in 2016-2017.
-I have written books for upper primary and young teens as well as older teens (and dyslexic and reluctant readers) under the name Joanna Kenrick.
-I have been nominated for the Carnegie, won the Coventry Inspiration Book Award, the North East Book Award and the Hampshire Book Award; and been Highly Commended in the Oxfordshire Book Award.
+As of March 2017, I have published 30 books, with seven more due out in 2016-2017.
+Most of these are under the name Jo Cotterill but I have also written for older teens under the name Joanna Kenrick.
+I have been nominated for the Carnegie (twice), won the Coventry Inspiration Book Award, the North East Book Award and the Hampshire Book Award; and been Highly Commended in the Oxfordshire Book Award.
 Shortlistings include the Lancashire Book Award, the Young Adult Romantic Novel of the Year Award and the UKLA Book Award.

-I run the multi-author blog Girls Heart Books, and am Patron of Reading at Burford School and at Didcot Girls’ School, both in Oxfordshire.
+I am Patron of Reading at Burford School and at Didcot Girls’ School, both in Oxfordshire.